 5. Did You Recently Overclock Your CPU?

-If a problem with your system and your CPU started AFTER you fiddled around with overclocking it, then the overclocking could have caused damage to it.
+If a problem with your system and CPU started AFTER you fiddled with overclocking, the overclocking could have caused damage.

-A CPU can permanently get damaged if overclocked incorrectly and excessively beyond safe parameters and particularly if adequate cooling is not provided.
+A CPU can permanently get damaged if overclocked incorrectly and excessively beyond safe parameters, mainly if adequate cooling is not provided.

 Dead CPUs caused by overclocking are NOT covered by warranty.